Frequently Asked Questions

 Federal Work Study (FWS) is a need-based financial aid program that allows you to work on campus or in the community to earn money to meet your educational costs.
 If you have been awarded Work Study, it will be indicated on your Financial Aid Award Notification; you will find detailed information about your FWS award in the Award Guide, and FWS recipients are encouraged to carefully review this information.

 FWS awards and the types of work vary.
 Federal work study is earned, and the money earned does not have to be repaid.
 You are responsible for seeking out and applying for your own position.
-Work study jobs are listed in the Career Center in Nelson Hall West, Room 130, and online through the Career Center's Web site.
+Work study jobs are listed online through the Career Center's Web site.
 Many on-campus jobs are Federal Work Study jobs because the federal government pays 70% of the student's paycheck, and the university only 30%.

 University charges such as tuition/fees and housing/dining cannot be deducted from FWS funds, as FWS is paid by monthly payroll check based on hours that are worked.
 Students use their earnings toward any educational costs outlined in their cost of attendance.

 We understand that you and your parent(s) may, at first, be concerned that hours spent earning a work study award may impact a your ability to focus on school.
-Bear in mind, your work study award is a maximum -- you can work as little or as much as you'd like (up to the dollar amount of your award).
+Bear in mind, your work study award is a maximum -- you can only work up to 20 hours per week (up to the dollar amount of your award).

 There are several advantages to Work Study including: